ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 | Available in userscripts | ✔️ |
 | Available in userstyles | ❌ |

-Specifies whether the userscript should run after the page has loaded (after the window load event).
+Specifies whether the userscript should run after the page has loaded.
 If unspecified, `true` is assumed.

-If set to `false`, the userscript is only guaranteed to run after the \<head> element of the document has loaded.
+See [about userscripts](/docs/develop/userscripts/about-userscripts/#runatcomplete) for more information.

 ### `if`